 3. Removing grades lowers the stakes

-This is a still a long way off but the fact this conversation is even happening suggests Amanda Spielman is listening and understands the need for reform.
+This is still a long way off but the fact this conversation is even happening suggests Amanda Spielman is listening and understands the need for reform.